 In larger-scale production, the blade is kept static whilst a continuous substrate is passed underneath.
 Blade coating only requires 20% of the material that spin coating does,6 and hence is significantly less wasteful.
 It is also very simple and easy to study in terms of kinetics and morphologies.
 Blade coating's main disadvantage is its difficulty in generating patterned substrates (where only certain parts of the surface are coated).

 In slot-die coating, the solution is deposited through a head containing a reservoir that allows precise dispensing onto the substrate (which is moved underneath the static head).
 An in-depth discussion of the theory behind this can be found in the Ossila guide: ‘Slot-Die Coating: Theory, Design, & Applications’.
 Slot-die coating operates via similar principles to blade coating, but is much more precise, and allows for patterned coating and has the advantage of minimal waste.
-The film thickness achieved with slot-die coating is dependent on the solution flow rate, the coating width and speed and the solution viscosity.
+The film thickness achieved with slot-die coating is dependent on the solution flow rate, the coating width, speed and the solution viscosity.
 Its main disadvantage is that the process can be slow, expensive, and difficult to optimise.
 Despite this, it is considered one of the most promising alternatives to spin coating and has achieved comparable efficiencies in literature.11,12

-A further deposition technique used in research is dip coating, which can be seen in Fig. 5, where a thin film is deposited by immersing the substrate in solution, followed by a controlled removal.
+A further deposition technique used in research is dip coating, which can be seen in the figure below, where a thin film is deposited by immersing the substrate in solution, followed by a controlled removal.
 The solution will wet the film during immersion and dry upon removal and subsequent solvent evaporation.
 The final dry film thickness is dependent on withdrawal speed, air flow, viscosity of solution and solvent evaporation rate amongst other factors.
 An in-depth discussion of the mechanism and theory of dip coating can be seen in the Ossila Dip Coating Theory: Film Thickness guide.
 Dip-coating has seen some, limited applications to organic PV, both for active layer27 and electrode deposition,28 and has achieved efficiencies approaching that of spin coating.